Ultimate Student Guide to Bath

 Student Accommodation in Bath

-There are a number of sought-after areas to choose from if you're looking to study at the University of Bath.
+There are a number of sought-after areas to choose from if you are looking to study at the University of Bath.
 Student accommodation is spread across various areas in the city, which are bound to suit your taste, depending on what kind of student home you’re looking for.

-The city is graced with an abundance of stunning 18th-century Georgian houses - many of which have now been renovated into large student properties.
-The student homes in Bath come in a range of sizes, with larger detached homes available for larger group sizes, three-storey Georgian style terraced houses for mid-sized groups, as well as double-bedroom student apartments for those wanting to live alone or with a partner.
+The city is graced with an abundance of stunning 18th-century Georgian properties - many of which have now been renovated into large student houses.
+While these are perfect for big groups, Bath also offers three-storey Georgian style terraced houses for mid-sized groups, as well as double-bedroom student apartments for those wanting to live alone or with a partner.

 Being a Student in Bath